stoneann/cse-584-final-project/README.md

 Contains any files related to generating a dataset for benchmarking and evaluation in our project.

 ## benchmark-datasets Folder
 Contains the actual datasets for benchmarking and evaluating our project.
+Added to gitignore due to size of files.

 ## spark Folder
 Contains the current spark program.
 Currently just a test word count program.